dalyndalton/ShrinkNote/README.md

 grabbing a set of a few representative colors, and then building the remaining image with that palette.

+Shrinknote accepts most* image file types, but does not support reading from pdf.
+If your copy machine saves files as a pdf, i suggest using a conversion service like Cloudconvert to convert them into single image files.

 ## Download Link
 [Google Drive](https://drive.google.com/file/d/1F2x0Ey-YVUT6FgW2rSDjAtNeW_OE1weK/view?usp=sharing)